genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 By default, a local repository is created by Maven in the %USER_HOME% directory.
 To override the default location, specify a different path in the Maven settings.xml file available at %M2_HOME%\\conf directory.

+Maven repositories can also be consumed by other tools, such as Gradle or Ivy.

-## MQ (IBM MQ)
+## MQ

-IBM protocol which has an API so it can interact with JMS.
-Message queues provide an asynchronous communications protocol, meaning that the sender and receiver of the message do not need to interact with the message queue at the same time.
-Messages placed onto the queue are stored until the recipient retrieves them.
-Message queues have implicit or explicit limits on the size of data that may be transmitted in a single message and the number of messages that may remain outstanding on the queue.
+There are many types of message queue (RabbitMQ, ActiveMQ, Amazon SQS, etc).
+Message queues are used for inter-process communication (IPC), or for inter-thread communication within the same process.
+They use a queue for messaging – the passing of control or of content.

 ## Netty
+Netty is the underlying network framework used by the Genesis back-end for HTTP, Websocket, and Genesis Binary Protocol communications between Client and Server, as well as between microservices.

+When building a Genesis application, Netty is a transitive dependency that does not need to be added to your application.

+## Netty Camel component
-Netty is a socket communication component in Camel.
+This is a socket communication component in Camel.
 It is an NIO client server framework for developing network applications, such as protocol servers and clients.
 The aim is to simplify and streamline network programming, such as TCP and UDP socket server.

-Netty supports both producer and consumer endpoints.
+The component supports both producer and consumer endpoints.

 It has several options and allows fine-grained control of a number of TCP/UDP communication parameters (buffer sizes, keepAlives, tcpNoDelay, etc) and facilitates both In-Only and In-Out communication on a Camel route.